ivaylopg/MixedRealityStudio/Session01/README.md

         * Things that are “Experienced” rather than “Used”
         * Trying and failing is OK!
         * We will test ideas and develop tools that you can use
-    * Expectations: Participation and Felibility
+    * Expectations: Participation and Flexibility
         * I do not want to talk _at_ you.
 I want to facilitate - help you try things.
-Participation is a huge part of that - the class should evolve into a dialogue.
+Participation is a huge part of that - the class should evolve into a dialog.
         * Please be flexible as the class itself is an experiment and subject to change.
     * Assignments
         * Keep up with reading